 The mineral content of puppy foods also differs from those of adult dog foods.
 For example, per AAFCO guidelines, puppy foods must be 1% calcium, while adult foods need only be 0.6% calcium.
 Similarly, puppy foods must be 0.8% phosphorus, while most adult dog foods are only 0.5% phosphorus.

 As your puppy ages, the difference in her nutritional needs will change.
 She’ll need fewer of the resources in her food to contribute to growth, but she’ll need more to support maintenance.
-As a result, you’ll need to switch her to an adult food as she completes these changes.
+As a result, you’ll need to switch her to a new dog food for adults as she completes these changes.

 Consult with your vet to help determine the best time to change from puppy food to big-girl food, but most dogs are ready to change foods between 18 and 24 months of age.
 The exact age at which your “puppy” becomes a “dog” varies from one individual to the next, but most small breeds mature at relatively young ages, while most giant breeds require 2 years or more to fully mature.